Ronald Gerard Connors

-Ronald Gerard Connors (November 1, 1915 – November 27, 2002) was an American-born bishop in the Catholic Church.
-He was the second bishop of the Diocese of San Juan de la Maguana in the Dominican Republic from 1977–1991.
+Ronald Gerard Connors (November 1, 1915 – November 27, 2002) was an American bishop in the Catholic Church.
+He served as the second bishop of the Diocese of San Juan de la Maguana in the Dominican Republic from 1977 to 1991.

 Biography

 Connors was born in Brooklyn, New York.
 He professed religious vows in the Congregation of the Most Holy Redeemer, more commonly known as the Redemptorists, and was ordained a priest on June 22, 1941.

-Pope Paul VI named Connors Titular Bishop of Equizetum and Coadjutor Bishop of San Juan de la Maguana on April 24, 1976.
-He was consecrated on July 20, 1976 by Cardinal Octavio Beras Rojas the Archbishop of Santo Domingo.
-The principal co-consecrators were Bishops Tomás Francisco Reilly, of San Juan de la Maguana and Edwin Broderick, of Albany, New York.
-He succeeded to the See of San Juan de la Maguana on July 20, 1977 and served the diocese as a bishop for a total of 15 years.
+Pope Paul VI appointed Connors as Titular Bishop of Equizetum and Coadjutor Bishop of San Juan de la Maguana on April 24, 1976.
+He was consecrated as a bishop on July 20, 1976, by Cardinal Octavio Beras Rojas, Archbishop of Santo Domingo.
+The principal co-consecrators were Bishops Tomás Francisco Reilly of San Juan de la Maguana and Edwin Broderick of Albany, New York.

+He succeeded to the See of San Juan de la Maguana on July 20, 1977, and served the diocese for a total of 15 years.
 His resignation was accepted by Pope John Paul II on February 20, 1991.
-He died at the age of 87 in 2002.
+Connors died at the age of 87 in 2002.